angrycub/PlayHashiClusterGuide/6_Building_the_Nomad_Agent_Cluster.md

 ```
 ==> Failed to parse HTTP advertise address: No valid advertise addresses, please set `advertise` manually
 ```
-you need either add an advertise entry to the configuration or configure a hosts file entry that maps the nodes name to an IP addres.
+you need either add an advertise entry to the configuration or configure a hosts file entry that maps the nodes name to an IP address.

 ### Install Docker for the Sample Job